RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 11/03/2021

-Iodine is a trace element naturally found in your body, and it has important roles in your normal function.
+Iodine is a trace element naturally found in your body that plays several important roles in your day-to-day life.

-Iodine is needed for normal cellular function — your cells use iodine in the process of changing food into energy, and your thyroid needs a regular supply of iodine for normal function.
+In fact, iodine is needed for normal cellular function — your cells use iodine in the process of changing food into energy, and your thyroid needs a regular supply of iodine to make hormones that help with that.

 According to the Food and Nutrition Board, adults can have approximately 150 micrograms per day, and lactating or pregnant women can go as high as 290 micrograms safely.

-What you definitely don’t want is an iodine deficiency.
-Iodine deficiency can lead to enlarged thyroid cells and an enlarged thyroid gland (also known as a goiter) or hypothyroidism (medical conditions where the thyroid is unable to make enough thyroid hormone).
+Iodine deficiency can lead to enlarged thyroid cells and an enlarged thyroid gland (also known as a goiter) or hypothyroidism (a health condition where the thyroid is unable to make enough thyroid hormone).

 These conditions are more common in women than in men.
 For children, insufficient iodine intake may result in a condition called cretinism, which is a now-rare genetic abnormality that affects physical and mental capacity.

-Iodine poisoning is extremely rare, according to the National Library of Medicine, but an excess of iodine can cause hypothyroidism and hyperthyroidism under certain circumstances.
+Iodine poisoning is extremely rare, according to the National Library of Medicine, but an excess of iodine can cause hypothyroidism and hyperthyroidism (when the thyroid makes too much thyroid hormone) under certain circumstances.

-In the most extreme, untreated versions of thyroid dysfunction, the condition can eventually start to cause irreparable damage to the hair structure.
+And in the most extreme, untreated versions of hyperthyroidism, the condition can eventually start to cause irreparable damage to the hair structure.

 Will you join thousands of happy customers?